davidcarboni/scloud/cdk-patterns/README.md

 #### Non-free patterns
 * **SecretJson**/**SecretString** - wraps the `Secret` construct to make it easier to create JSON and string secrets.
 Note that secrets aren't free, they cost $0.40 per month at the time of writing.
 * **PrivateEndpoint** - extends `InterfaceVpcEndpoint` to make it easy to generate private endpoints for s3, sqs, ecr, secrets manager and cloudwatch.
 Note that private endpoints aren't free, but if you need to locate a Lambda function in a vpc you may need one.
-* **FargateService** - Builds on the CDK `ApplicationLoadBalancedFargateService` to enable to to deploy a web-facing container.
+* **FargateService** - Builds on the CDK `ApplicationLoadBalancedFargateService` to enable you to deploy a web-facing container.
 This construct incurs cost to keep the container(s) running so it's not 'fully serverless' and as such is not actively maintained.

 ## Philosophy and contribution